 The factory invoice has information that shows the base cost of the model of car you are interested in, as well as the cost of options and other dealer cost charged to the dealer.
 If the seller refuses to let you see a copy of the factory invoice or tells you the factory invoice price instead of showing you the dealer invoice, there is a way to get the information online.

-When you are tricked, it’s usually at the hands of a salesperson working the well-rehearsed system.
+When you are tricked, it is usually in the hands of a salesperson working the well-rehearsed system.
 However, keep in mind, the factory invoice price amount is not what the dealer paid for the car!
 We will show you how to decide what the actual dealer cost is in this part of the guide.

 How Much Below MSRP Should I Pay?